GenomiqueENS/toullig/README.md

 Toullig have 2 tools :

-- fast5tofastq : read the rootDirectory/downloads of your Fast5 run minION after the step of basecalling (metrichor/albacore).
+- fast5tofastq : read the rootDirectory of your ONT run after the step of basecalling (metrichor/albacore) and produce a '.fastq' file.
 - trim : trim the reads of a ONT fastq with a sam file, based on the RT adaptors.

 ### Classification MinION run